 - a.
 The control box is located on upper right side of appliance, behind the right side panel and above the vacuum switch. - b.
 There is a light located inside of the control box.
-The internal light will turn green when the appliance has reached a temperature of 175°F (79°C) in the firepot. and will turn red when it reaches 600°F (315°C). - c.
+The internal light will turn green when the appliance has reached a temperature of 200°F (93°C) in the firepot. and will turn red when it reaches 600°F (315°C). - c.
 There is also an internal blue light located in the upper left corner of the control box.
 When you plug in the appliance the blue light will automatically start blinking 6 times in a row for 60 seconds and then will stop.

 Do NOT open the control box.
 This will void the warranty.
-Follow proper shutdown procedures first if you need to plug in or remove the control box.
+If you need to plug in or remove the control box you must first unplug the appliance.